 All Austin Peay State University students, faculty and staff should be aware that it is illegal to acquire (via digital or other form of transfer) any copyrighted material unless you have legally purchased or have otherwise obtained the express permission of the copyright holder.
 Copyrighted material includes, but is not limited to, music, videos, books, images and software.
 With the advancement in technology and easy access via the internet to music, videos, books, images and software programs, and programs with which to copy the material, you may not be aware whether certain material may be legally copied or not.
 A helpful list of types of copyright-protected material and copyright laws can be found at www.copyright.gov.

-All smoking is prohibited on the APSU campus, except in designated locations.
-APSU promotes a healthy, sanitary environment free from tobacco smoke in University facilities, grounds and state owned vehicles.
-Regardless of whether classes are in session, this policy prohibits smoking in all buildings, grounds and state-owned vehicles 24 hours a day, year round.
+All smoking, vaping, and tobacco usage is prohibited on the APSU campus, except in designated locations.
+APSU promotes a healthy, sanitary environment free from tobacco smoke in University facilities, grounds and state-owned vehicles.
+Regardless of whether classes are in session, this policy prohibits smoking, vaping, and tobacco usage in all buildings, grounds and state-owned vehicles 24 hours a day, year round.
 People who want to use smoke-free tobacco products may do so 30 feet from each building exit and entrance.
-Smoke-free tobacco product use is prohibited in University buildings and state-owned vehicles.
+Smoke- free tobacco product use is prohibited in University buildings and state-owned vehicles.
 Employee violations of this policy should be reported to the appropriate supervisor.
 Student violations of this policy should be reported to the Office of Student Affairs.
 There shall be no reprisals against anyone reporting violations of this policy.
-(See APSU Policy 5:002 and campus smoking map at www.apsu.edu/map.)
+(See APSU Policy 5:002 and campus smoking map here.)

 During severe inclement weather, the University will remain open, classes will be held, and the faculty and staff will be expected to perform their normal duties.
 Unless a modified schedule or an official closing due to catastrophic conditions (such as loss of heat, power outage, etc.) is announced over RAVE Alert, the APSU website, radio or TV broadcasts, employees are expected to report for work and students are expected to attend class.
 In cases of severe inclement weather or hazardous roads, students are to exercise their own judgment in making decisions about class attendance.
-For more information, visit www.apsu.edu/police.
+For more information, please visit the APSU Emergency Management website.

 If you have a medical emergency on campus, call 911 immediately.
 Campus police will arrive and assist you in obtaining appropriate medical care.